arkane-systems/genie/README.md

 Once you have this up and running, I suggest disabling via systemctl the _getty@tty1_ service (since logging on and using WSL is done via ptsen, not ttys).

-## BUGS
+## DISTRIBUTIONS

-1. I've only personally tested this on Debian, because I only use Debian and only have so much time to tinker.
-Your distro may vary and you may have to hack about with this somewhat to make it work.
-Pull requests gratefully accepted.

-Other distributions on which I have reports of success:
+Personally tested by me:

+ * Debian 9 (stretch)

+Reported working:

  * Ubuntu 18.04
+ * Ubuntu 19.04

 Note that this does not imply that it won't work on other distributions; merely that no-one's tried it and reported it back to me yet.
+If you do, please do.

+## BUGS

-2. This breaks _pstree_ and other _/proc_-walking tools that count on everything being a hild of pid 1, because entering the namespace with a shell or other process leaves that process with a ppid of 0.
+1. This breaks _pstree_ and other _/proc_-walking tools that count on everything being a hild of pid 1, because entering the namespace with a shell or other process leaves that process with a ppid of 0.
 To the best of my knowledge, I can't set the ppid of a process, and if I'm wrong about that, please send edification and pull requests to be gratefully accepted.

-3. It is considerably clunkier than I'd like it to be, inasmuch as you have to invoke genie every time to get inside the bottle, either manually (replacing, for example, _wsl [command]_ with _wsl genie -c [command]_), or by using your own shortcut in place of the one WSL gives you for the distro, using which will put you _outside_ the bottle.
+2. It is considerably clunkier than I'd like it to be, inasmuch as you have to invoke genie every time to get inside the bottle, either manually (replacing, for example, _wsl [command]_ with _wsl genie -c [command]_), or by using your own shortcut in place of the one WSL gives you for the distro, using which will put you _outside_ the bottle.
 Pull requests, etc.